cplun/portfolio/README.md

 ## **Validations**
 Entries in Quote, Order Entry and Deposit/Withdraw Cash will need to pass client side and server side validations in order to update the record permanently.

+# Instruction for First-Time User
+1. Click on the link shown in the Link section.
+2. Register for a new account.
+3. Start managing your investment portfolio!